Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Want to make a few repairs to your home before selling?
 Sometimes cosmetic fixes or minor repairs could increase the offers you receive, putting more money in your pocket.
 But it can be hard to come up with the money for these repairs if you’re already struggling or your money is tied up in other aspects of your moving plans.

 Offerpad seeks to solve this problem by extending a home improvement advance to homeowners.
-They advance the funds, interest-free and requiring no cash deposit from you, to paint, install new flooring, fixtures, or countertops, and buy new appliances.
-They also offer free pre-listing services such as: carpet cleaning, house cleaning, pool services, handyman services, and landscaping.
+It provides interest-free funds, requiring no cash deposit, so you can paint, install new flooring, fixtures, or countertops, and buy new appliances.
+It also offers free pre-listing services such as carpet cleaning, house cleaning, pool services, handyman services, and landscaping.

 When you sell, they deduct the costs from your sale proceeds.
-If you accept their Express Cash Offer, it doesn’t look like they require repairs.
-They just lower their offer price to cover them.
+If you accept their Express Cash Offer, you can skip repairs but expect a lower offer, as they take on the responsibility and cost of such fixes.

 Opendoor doesn’t provide any of these services, nor do they offer an advance for you to fix up your home before listing.
 Any repairs that they deem necessary when they make a cash offer are deducted from your offer price, and they could require that the repairs be done before you close.